dprim7/hh4b-transformer/README.md

 A lightweight repository for training transformer-based models for the HH→4b analysis on the NRP-Nautilus cluster via Kubernetes.

-Details about Data, Architecture, Features etc. can be found in [overview.md](docs/overview.md)
+Details about Data, Architecture, Features etc. can be found in the [overview](docs/overview.md#notes).

+For tasks that yet to be completed,  see the list of [TODOs](docs/overview.md#TODO).

 # Development